cabloy/zova/zova-docs/guide/essentials/ioc/introduction.md

 ## Bean Class

 Zova adopts a modular system, and Bean Classes are provided by different modules.
-When using the Bean Class inside the same module, you can directly locate it based on `Class type`.
-When using cross-module, you can locate it based on `Bean identifier` instead of `Class type/file path`, which is conducive to achieving loose coupling between modules
+When using the Bean Class inside the same module, you can directly resolve it based on `Class type`.
+When using cross-module, you can resolve it based on `Bean identifier` instead of `Class type/file path`, which is conducive to achieving loose coupling between modules

 Therefore, Zova provides two types of Bean Classes: